 True caviar is quite expensive, given the time it takes to raise fish in the Sturgeon family.
 For instance, the Sturgeon fish used for producing high-quality caviar is raised for up to 20 years.
 Thus, significant resources also go towards the process for a quality product.

 In addition, true caviar is rare and in low supply.
 As noted, overfishing has caused many countries across the world to declare wild sturgeon endangered, pushing the prices of authentic caviar higher.
 At the same time, government restrictions affecting these traditional sources have led to the introduction of the less expensive caviar from newer and more sustainable sources.

 Caviar is also expensive because it takes time and money to harvest and process fish roe into a premium quality product.
-For instance, salting and aging must be done right for better taste, texture, color, and smell.
+For instance, caviar producers should ensure they perform salting and aging the right way for better taste, texture, color, and smell.
 Performing these tasks usually requires special skills and expertise.

 Health Benefits of Caviar

 Caviar has a rich nutritional profile.
 It is a source of protein, vitamins, and minerals.
 In particular, it contains vitamin B12, vitamin E, vitamin B6, vitamin D, and vitamin A. Caviar also provides selenium, iron, magnesium, zinc, and sodium when consumed.
 In addition, this delicacy is a good source of omega-3 fatty acids, particularly docosahexaenoic acid, and eicosapentaenoic acid.
 These nutrients make caviar a nutritional powerhouse and justify its various health benefits.

 Caviar promotes heart health